 This course will analyze rule-making and rule-breaking processes within societies.
 Attention given to deviant identities, subcultures, rule types, stigmatizing rituals, and normalizing deviants, once they are labeled.
-Prerequisite(s): SOCL 101 or SOCL 201.
-Notes: Offered in spring of odd years.
+Prerequisite(s): SOCL 101 or 201.

-332. Sociology of Conflict and Conflict Resolution (3)
+332. Sociology of Conflict and Conflict Resolution (3).